 Be able to take your time cultivating relationships and getting great reviews on Zillow

-Having great reviews on Zillow, Realtor.com, or other real estate ad platforms can mean the difference between thriving and starving as an agent.
+Having great reviews on Zillow, Realtor.com, or other real estate platforms can mean the difference between thriving and starving as an agent.
 The rationale here is simple.
 Everyone prefers to work with highly rated professionals, while no one wants to work with poorly rated professionals.
-Agents with no ratings at all often get lost in the shuffle, whether they are full or part time.
+Agents with no ratings at all often get lost in the shuffle, whether they are full time or part time.

 Instead of being forced to market yourself with no ratings, as a part time agent on a team (more on this later) you’ll have a steady source of leads to build out your ratings with.
+This will make it easier to transition to full time if you decide to.

 You can decide if real estate really is the right career for you